samuelrhurst/samuelrhurst.github.io/content/posts/2015/20251026_git_and_github_setup_basics.md

 ### Generating Key

+By default, git will look for a key using the same e-mail address that was set as user.email in the git config, so make sure when entering the e-mail address in the key generation wizard, you use the same one.
 Start the key generation wizard by running the `gpg --full-generate-key` command, and then make the following selections:

 * Please select what kind of key you want: ECC (sign and encrypt)
 * Please select which elliptic curve you want: Curve 25519